 You can also use fresh tomatoes, passata, or a combination of fresh and tinned tomatoes to make this sauce:

-Fresh tomatoes - Fresh tomatoes can be used to make this sauce.
-I don’t bother peeling or removing the seeds.
-I will use a blender to either roughly chop them or puree them smooth before cooking.
-We don’t mind the tomato skin or seeds in the sauce.
+We will use a blender to either roughly chop them or puree them smooth before cooking.
+We do not mind the tomato skin or seeds in the sauce.

-Or, if you prefer you can blanch tomatoes to remove the skin, then cut in half to remove the seeds and process in a blender before cooking.
+Or, if you can blanch tomatoes to remove the skin, then cut in half to remove the seeds and process in a blender before cooking.

 - Note: The sauce when made with fresh tomatoes does need to be cooked a little longer, this is due to a higher moisture content.
 After 30 minutes of cooking covered, remove the lid and continue to simmer uncovered until the sauce has reduced and thickened.

-Passata - is Italian bottled uncooked pureed tomatoes with the seeds and skins removed.
+Passata is an Italian bottled uncooked pureed tomato with the seeds and skins removed.
 You can use an equivalent amount of passata instead of canned tomatoes.

-Combination of fresh and tinned tomatoes - If you have one or two overripe tomatoes rather than throw them out use them in the sauce.
-You can roughly chop them and add these in with the tinned tomatoes.
+Combination of fresh and tinned tomatoes - If you have one or two overripe tomatoes, roughly chop them and add them to sauce the canned tomatoes.

 Variations

-You can easily introduce other flavors to the sauce like:
+You can easily introduce other flavors to this basic napoli sauce:

-- Add 1-2 anchovy fillets when you are frying the onions.
-If using anchovies don’t add the salt, rather taste the sauce once you have finished cooking and add a little salt and black pepper (optional) if needed at the end.
+- Add 1-2 anchovy filets when you are frying the onions.
+If using anchovies don’t add the salt, rather taste the sauce once you have finished cooking and add a little salt and ground black pepper if needed at the end.

 - You can add 2-3 cloves garlic finely chopped or grated.
-Add these to the onions in the last minutes of their cooking time and before you add everything else.
-Garlic only need 1-2 minutes of cooking, just to remove the raw taste.
+Add these to the onions in the last minutes of their frying time and before you add everything else.
+They only need 1-2 minutes of cooking, just to remove the raw taste.

-- You can stir in 1-2 teaspoons of drained and rinsed chopped capers.
+- You can stir in 1-2 teaspoons of drained and rinsed capers.

 - Throw in a handful of sliced or whole black olives.